April 2021 Child Support Report

 Learning from best practices

-The Administration for Children and Families recently published a report produced by the Office of Regional Operations in Boston about lessons learned in New England during the pandemic.
+The Administration for Children and Families recently published a report (PDF) produced by the Office of Regional Operations in Boston about lessons learned in New England during the pandemic.
 It highlights key innovative practices in service delivery, barrier-breaking cross-sector collaborations, and data-driven analytics designed to identify and correct racial disparities.
 Each of the six New England states were intentional about addressing and mitigating obstacles faced by vulnerable populations, including those associated with race.
 Maine, New Hampshire, and Rhode Island used social determinants of health as a basis for changing practices and policies to meet the immediate needs of children and families.
 As a child support community, we must also study best practices in collaboration learned during COVID-19.

 The Office of the Assistant Secretary for Planning and Evaluation conducts policy research, analysis, evaluation, and coordination on various issues across the Department of Health and Human Services, including poverty, vulnerable populations, family strengthening, and economic support for families.
-They recently published this brief Visit disclaimer page and infographic Visit disclaimer page that identifies areas for child support agencies, public housing agencies, and other partners to further consider to address the needs of noncustodial parents and other populations.
+They recently published this brief (PDF) Visit disclaimer page and infographic (PDF) Visit disclaimer page that identifies areas for child support agencies, public housing agencies, and other partners to further consider to address the needs of noncustodial parents and other populations.

 Learning best practices and advocating for policies that improve social determinants of health will help ensure equity across a broad spectrum of populations.